Spring Garden Revival

 Norwood Municipal Ordinances for Grading Equipment Operation & Commercial Service Standards

-Norwood’s ordinances regulate grading equipment operation, typically allowing work from 7:00 AM to 6:00 PM on weekdays and 9:00 AM to 5:00 PM on Saturdays, with Sunday restrictions common.
-Contractors must hold a business license, and a PE is required for complex drainage projects.
+Norwood’s municipal ordinances regulate grading equipment operation, typically allowing work from 7:00 AM to 6:00 PM on weekdays and 9:00 AM to 5:00 PM on Saturdays, with Sunday restrictions common.
+Contractors must hold a valid business license, and a PE is required for complex drainage projects.
 Equipment operators must be certified, and insurance requirements include a minimum $1 million general liability policy, with $2 million aggregate recommended.
-Bonding may be necessary for municipal contracts.
-Safety measures include right-of-way permits, traffic control, PPE, and regular equipment maintenance.
-Environmental compliance is enforced, with strict rules against street dumping, mandatory erosion controls, and adherence to MS4 stormwater standards.
+Bonding may be required for municipal contracts.
+Safety standards mandate right-of-way permits, traffic control, PPE, and regular equipment maintenance.
+Environmental compliance is enforced through proper disposal, erosion control, and strict adherence to MS4 stormwater regulations.